ruddiee/home-assistant.io/source/_integrations/samsungtv.markdown

 #### Wake up TV

 To wake up the TV when switched off you can use the [wake-on-lan](/integrations/wake_on_lan/) integration and call a service.
 This is not possible with every device.
+Also, Some devices don't recognize ".send_magic_packet", they just need "wake_on_lan".

 ```yaml
 wake_on_lan: